 Back in Android 4.2, Google hid Developer Options.
 Since most “normal” users don’t need to access the feature, it leads to less confusion to keep it out of sight.
 If you need to enable a developer setting, like USB Debugging, you can access the Developer Options menu with a quick trip into the About Phone section of the Settings menu.

-Accessing the Developer Options Menu
+How to Access the Developer Options Menu

 To enable Developer Options, open the Settings screen, scroll down to the bottom, and tap About phone or About tablet.

 When you’re done, you’ll see the message “You are now a developer!”.
 Congratulations.
 Don’t let this newfound power go to your head.

-Enabling USB Debugging
+How to Enable USB Debugging

-To actually enable USB Debugging, you’ll need to enter the Developer options menu, scroll down to the Debugging section, and tap the USB debugging checkbox.
+To enable USB Debugging, you’ll need to jump into the Developer options menu, scroll down to the Debugging section, and toggle the “USB Debugging” slider.